-This facility also received a favorable short-term care grade.
-Indeed, we awarded it an above average score of B in this category.
-Our short-term care scores are based on a facility's quantity of highly-skilled skilled healthcare professionals.
-This includes a broad range of services, ranging from registered nurses to physical and speech therapists, as well as other forms of therapy.
-Fortunately, it appear that this facility has registered nurses on staff.
-Not every nursing home employs these skilled professionals.
-On the other hand, according to the information they provided, it does not look like the facility employs physical therapists.
-The final statistic we looked at in this category is the percentage of residents who ultimately returned home from the facility.
-We found that 0 percent of this nursing home's patients returned home as opposed to remaining at the nursing home on a permanent basis.
+In addition, this nursing home also received favorable short-term care grades this year.
+Indeed, we awarded them one of our more favorable grades in that category, with a score of B. Our short-term care ratings are based on a nursing home's quantity of highly-skilled highly skilled professionals.
+This includes a broad range of services, spanning from registered nurses to physical and respiratory therapists, not to mention other types of therapy.
+Fortunately, it appear that this nursing home has registered nurses on staff.
+Not all facilities employs these types of nurses.
+However, based on the information this nursing home provided, it does not look like the facility employs physical therapists.
+Lastly, we looked at the number of patients who were able to return to the community from this facility.
+We found that 0 percent of this nursing home's patients returned home.

 Long-term Care Quality